apache/directory-fortress-enmasse/README.txt

 ###################################################################################
 # SECTION 0.
 Prerequisites for Fortress Rest installation and usage
 ###################################################################################
 a.
-Internet access to retrieve source code from Apache Fortress Web GIT and binary dependencies from online Maven repo.
+Internet access to retrieve source code from Apache Fortress Rest GIT and binary dependencies from online Maven repo.

 b.
 Java SDK Version 7 or beyond installed to target environment